 NFL Draft, and the Super Bowl, for which he posted dozens and dozens of

 different odds propositions with various sportsbooks.

-This renaissance man is a graduate of the University of
+This renaissance man is a winner of the Retired Boxers Foundation's "Dignity Award" and a member of the Florida Boxing Hall of Fame; graduate of the University of

 Miami (Florida) who currently resides in the South Florida area.